fabiolimace/awk-tools/doc/record-jar.md

 Record-Jar
 ==================================

-Descriptio
+Description
 ----------------------------------

-The `record-jar` script converts Record-Jar formatted files to other formats such as CSV and JSON.
+The `record-jar` program converts Record-Jar formatted files to other formats such as CSV and JSON.

 The Record-Jar Format is defined in The Art of Unix Programming, by Eric S. Raymond.